iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.8.2/report.md

 > Was easy to install particularly for a tech challenged person.
 Only issue is that does not allow me to check out unlike the nsw app<br> :date: __2021-02-12 01:47:53__

 > App makes check-in easy and I like how it remembers dependents for easy future check-ins.
 Would be nice if locations you frequented could be remembered and used in the same way for easy repeat check-ins without needing a code or to huddle around a QR code that someone had posted on the wall.<br> :date: __2021-01-14 07:37:19__

-> Its missing a checkout button to end ur visit to a place.
-It needs a time out to ensure correct contact tracing<br> :date: __2020-12-09 02:30:00__

-> First try today - so very relieved to have no issues at Restaurant.
-Guess there's no need to checkout on departure?<br> :date: __2020-12-04 03:55:33__

-> Not enough businesses on it.
-Many still using pen and paper.<br> :date: __2020-10-17 05:00:51__